richplastow/20231104-running-rust-four-ways/README.md

    This should have been installed at the same time as Node
 4. Check that the Rust compiler and associated utilities are installed:
    `rustup --version`
-   If you see `rustup : The term 'rustup' is not recognized ...`
+   If you see `The term 'rustup' is not recognized ...`
    [install `rustup`,](https://www.rust-lang.org/tools/install) and (possibly after installing Visual Studio for the C++ linker and libraries) choose:
    `1) Proceed with installation (default)`
 5. Check that the `wasm-pack` is installed:
    `wasm-pack --version`
-   If you see `wasm-pack : The term 'wasm-pack' is not recognized ...`
+   If you see `The term 'wasm-pack' is not recognized ...`
    [install `wasm-pack`](https://rustwasm.github.io/wasm-pack/installer/)

 ## Set up your code editor